nsanchez75/oomycete-effector-prediction/results/notebook.md

 - made it so the probabilities histogram uses domain from [0.0 - 1.0]
 - R script creates new directory if dealing with a list of sequence names to filter (all produced files will go into the newly made directory)

+Update 10/27/2023:

+- updated analysis_effector.r to log any sequence names not found in the input FASTA file

 ### Analyzing Effector Probability on Confirmed Effectors & Non-Effectors

 Downloading datasets from Munir's directory on 10/25/2023.
 So far me and Kelsey have only found WY and CRN files displaying what sequences are classified as each.